-(a) the procedures to be followed by the holder of the relevant Environment Protection Licence, or the occupier of the relevant premises, in notifying a pollution incident to: (i) the owners or occupiers of premises in the vicinity of the premises to which the Environment Protection Licence or the direction under section 153B relates, and (ii) the local authority for the area in which the premises to which the Environment Protection Licence or the direction under section 153B relates are located and any area affected, or potentially affected, by the pollution; and (iii) any persons or authorities required to be notified by Part 5.7. (b) a detailed description of the action to be taken, immediately after a pollution incident by the holder of the relevant Environment Protection Licence or the accurate of the relevant premises to reduce or control any pollution: (a) the presedures to be followed for an ordinating with the authorities or persons (c) the procedures to be followed for co-ordinating, with the authorities of persons that have been notified, any action taken in compating the pollution caused by the incident and the persons through whom all communications are to be made; and (d) any other matter required by the regulations.
-153D Keeping of plan A person who is required to prepare a Pollution Incident Response Management Plan under this Part must ensure that it is kept at the premises to which the relevant Environment Protection Licence relates, or where the relevant activity takes place, and is made available in accordance with the regulations.
+, (a) the procedures to be followed by the holder of the relevant Environment Protection Licence, or the occupier of the relevant premises, in notifying a pollution incident to: (i) the owners or occupiers of premises in the vicinity of the premises to which the Environment Protection Licence or the direction under section 153B relates, and (ii) the local authority for the area in which the premises to which the Environment Protection Licence or the direction under section 153B relates are located and any / area affected, or potentially affected, by the pollution; and (iii) any persons or authorities required to be notified by Part 5.7. (b) a detailed description of the action to be taken, immediately after a pollution incident, by the holder of the relevant Environment Protection Licence, or the occupier of the relevant premises, to reduce or control any pollution; (c) the procedures to be followed for co-ordinating, with the authorities or persons that have been notified, any action taken in combating the pollution caused by the incident and the persons through whom all communications are to be made; and (d) any other matter required by the regulations.
+153D Keeping of plan A person who is required to prepare a Pollution Incident Response Management 1330 Recping of plan Plan under this Part must ensure that it is kept at the premises to which the relevant Environment Protection Licence relates, or where the relevant activity takes place, and is made available in accordance with the regulations.
+Maximum penalty: (a) in the case of a corporation-\$1,000,000 and, in the case of a continuing · · offence, a further penalty of \$120,000 for each day the offence continues; or (b) in the case of an individual-\$250,000 and, in the case of a continuing offence, a 4525 7 further penalty of \$60,000 for each day the offence continues.
+153E Testing of plan A person who is required to prepare a Pollution Incident Response Management Plan under this Part must ensure that it is tested in accordance with the regulations.
 Maximum penalty: (a) in the case of a corporation-\$1,000,000 and, in the case of a continuing offence, a further penalty of \$120,000 for each day the offence continues; or (b) in the case of an individual-\$250,000 and, in the case of a continuing offence, a further penalty of \$60,000 for each day the offence continues.
-153E Testing of plan A person who is required to prepare a Pollution Incident Response Management Plan under this Part must ensure that it is tested in accordance with the regulations.
-Maximum nenalty: (a) in the case of a corporation $-$ \$1,000,000 and, in the case of a continuing offence a further penalty of \$120,000 for each day the offence continues: or (h) in the case of an individual $-$ \$250,000 for each any the orientee continues, of further papalty of \$60,000 for each day the offence continues 1525 Implementation of plan If a reliable incident accurs in the course of an activity so that material harm to 153F Implementation of plan If a pollution incident occurs in the course of an activity so that material name to the environment (within the meaning of section 147) is caused or threatened, the person carrying on the activity must immediately implement any Pollution incident Response Management Plan in relation to the activity required by this Part.
+153F Implementation of plan If a pollution incident occurs in the course of an activity so that material harm to the environment (within the meaning of section 147) is caused or threatened, the person carrying on the activity must immediately implement any Pollution Incident Response Management Plan in relation to the activity required by this Part.
 Maximum penalty: (a) in the case of a corporation-\$2,000,000 and, in the case of a continuing offence, a further penalty of \$240,000 for each day the offence continues; or (b) in the case of an individual-\$500,000 and, in the case of a continuing offence, a further penalty of \$120,000 for each day the offence continues.